w3c/wai-tutorials/source/menus/flyout.html.erb.md

 #### Use parent as toggle
 {:.ap}

-This is for situations when the parent menu item only summarizes the sub-menu and doesn’t need to carry out a function, such as link to a web page.
-In this case the submenu is opened by a script when the user activates the top-level item, and is closed when the focus leaves the sub-menu.
+Use this approach in situations where the parent menu item only summarizes the sub-menu and doesn’t need to carry out a function, such as link to a web page.
+In this case the sub-menu is opened by a script when the user activates the top-level item, and is closed when the focus leaves the sub-menu.

 {::nomarkdown}
 <%= notes_start() %>